Geography

 Human-Environment Interaction: Throughout the years, there is a strong emphasis on how humans interact with and impact their environment, from local weather patterns to global issues like pollution and sustainability.

-Fieldwork and Observation: Practical skills such as observation, drawing, and fieldwork are emphasized, allowing students to apply their knowledge in real-world contexts.
+Fieldwork and Observation: Practical skills such as observation, drawing, and fieldwork are emphasised, allowing students to apply their knowledge in real-world contexts.